meltano/meltano/docs/src/docs/plugins.md

 - [Environment variable](/docs/configuration.html#configuring-settings): `<EXTRACTOR>__SELECT`, e.g. `TAP_GITLAB__SELECT`
 - Default: `["*.*"]`

-An extractor's `select` [extra](/docs/configuration.html#plugin-extras) holds an array of [entity selection rules](/docs/command-line-interface.html#select) that are applied to the extractor's [discovered catalog file](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md) when the extractor is run using [`meltano elt`](/docs/command-line-interface.html#elt) or [`meltano invoke`](/docs/command-line-interface.html#invoke).
+An extractor's `select` [extra](/docs/configuration.html#plugin-extras) holds an array of [stream selection rules](/docs/command-line-interface.html#select) that are applied to the extractor's [discovered catalog file](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md) when the extractor is run using [`meltano elt`](/docs/command-line-interface.html#elt) or [`meltano invoke`](/docs/command-line-interface.html#invoke).
 These rules are not applied when a catalog is [provided manually](#catalog-extra).

-A selection rule is comprised of an entity identifier that corresponds to a Singer stream's `tap_stream_id` value, and an attribute identifier that that corresponds to a Singer stream property name, separated by a period (`.`).
-Rules indicating that an entity or attribute should be excluded are prefixed with an exclamation mark (`!`).
-[Unix shell-style wildcards](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) can be used in entity and attribute identifiers to match multiple entities and/or attributes at once.
+A selection rule is comprised of an stream identifier that corresponds to a Singer stream's `tap_stream_id` value, and an property identifier that that corresponds to a Singer stream property name, separated by a period (`.`).
+Rules indicating that an stream or property should be excluded are prefixed with an exclamation mark (`!`).
+[Unix shell-style wildcards](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) can be used in stream and property identifiers to match multiple streams and/or properties at once.

-Entity and attribute names can be discovered using [`meltano select --list --all <plugin>`](/docs/command-line-interface.html#select).
+Stream and property names can be discovered using [`meltano select --list --all <plugin>`](/docs/command-line-interface.html#select).

 While this extra can be managed using [`meltano config`](/docs/command-line-interface.html#config) or environment variables like any other setting, selection rules are typically specified using [`meltano select`](/docs/command-line-interface.html#select).